morays-community/.github/profile/README.md

 # morays-NEMO

-This is a collaborative collection of NEMO experiments executed in the framework of the [Morays](https://github.com/alexis-barge/morays) project.
+This is a collaborative collection of NEMO experiments coupled with ML-based models from the [Morays](https://github.com/alexis-barge/morays) project.

 ## Contribute